Skip to content

 Insurance claim guide

-Moore's moderate contractor market density means homeowners typically wait 2–4 weeks for repairs following major hail events.
-The city sees moderate storm chaser activity after regional storms, making contractor verification essential for Cleveland County residents.
-Oklahoma House Bill 1940, effective November 2022, specifically prohibits roofing contractors from advertising or promising to pay any part of your insurance deductible when paid by insurance proceeds.
+Moore's moderate contractor density creates 2–4 week backlogs after major hail events.
+The city experiences moderate storm chaser activity following regional hail storms, requiring homeowner vigilance.
+Oklahoma House Bill 1940 (effective November 1, 2022) prohibits roofing contractors from advertising or promising to pay insurance deductibles when paid by insurance proceeds.

 Full 10-step claim guide for Moore